This post contains affiliate links.

 First, you are going to have to find additional room for two batteries.
 You will also need to know how to run batteries in a series.
 It’s not difficult, but you will need to read up on it or check out some YouTube videos.

 Once you have that figured out, you will need to deal with a few issues that many YouTube videos don’t show.
 One is modifying the gears and motors.
 That’s because the gears that come with your Power Wheel are designed to run off 12-volts.
 Once you double the voltage, you will wear the gears out quickly.

 Other Battery Modifications

 There are other battery modifications as well.
 A popular one is to replace the Power Wheels battery with a pair of Milwaukee Drill batteries.
 Some people use lawn tractor batteries as replacements, while others swap out the motor for a brushless one.

 Once you start modifications, it becomes hard to stop.
 You can upgrade the tires for better traction.
 Wheelie bars can be added.
 Some hardy souls will swap out the small motors with a dirt bike motor.

-Putting a car battery into a Power Wheel is not difficult, but it is time-consuming.
+Putting a car battery into a Power Wheel is not difficult, but it is dangerous and time-consuming.
 You will have to modify the battery compartment on the vehicle so the larger battery will fit in.
 That will probably be the most complicated and possibly frustrating part of the process.
 Otherwise, you’ll need a piece of sheet metal, a few tools, and an hour or two.